Kalabasa/fbnotify/README.md

 There is a plugin system to aid in making it cross-platform.

 * pynotify
-	Plugin to handle notifications using libnotify.
+	* Plugin to handle notifications using libnotify.
 * Growl
-	**UNTESTED** Plugin for showing notifications using Growl
+	* **UNTESTED** Plugin for showing notifications using Growl
 * PyGTK
-	Plugin for displaying a status icon in the notification area
+	* Plugin for displaying a status icon in the notification area
 * Unity_indicator
-	Plugin for displaying an app indicator for Unity
+	* Plugin for displaying an app indicator for Unity

 ### Not Yet Implemented ###

-* Unity Messaging Menu plugin
+* Unity Messaging Menu
 * GTK status icon notifications (not libnotify)
 * Windows notifications
 * Windows status icon